When scientists "split the atom" in the early

 for nuclear fusion.

 Artwork: Inertial confinement: Multiple lasers (blue) converge on a fuel pellet (gray) to bring about fusion.

 Impressive though they are, JET and NIF are still just lab experiments.
 Hopes of achieving

 construction in southern France.
-Once complete, in 2019, it should
+Once complete, in around 2025, it should

 be able to generate about 10 times more energy than it consumes for

 up to about 8–10 minutes.
 Even that, which will be a major

 achievement, will be far short of generating fusion power hour after

 hour, day after day, and year after year.
 But it's a start!